 You can go to any Medicare-approved doctor, other health care provider, or hospital that accepts the plan's payment terms and agrees to treat you.
 Not all providers will.
 If you join a PFFS plan that has a network, you can also see any of the network providers who've agreed to always treat plan members.
 You can also choose an out-of-network doctor, hospital, or other provider, who accepts the plan's terms, but you may pay more.
-Check with the plan for more information.

 Sometimes.
 If your PFFS plan doesn't offer drug coverage, you can join a Medicare Prescription Drug Plan (Part D) to get coverage.
-Check with the plan for more information.